KilianKegel/FatherlessAmerica/README.md

 Kara Hewes gets her wish.
 Shortly after the press conference in June 1993, Sundlun acknowledges his paternity and agrees to pay Kara's college tuition.
 She withdraws her paternity suit.
-Father and daughter dine together in the governor’s mansion, and he invites her to visit him and his other children at his Newport estate.^2^
+Father and daughter dine together in the governor's mansion, and he invites her to visit him and his other children at his Newport estate.^2^

 The governor's supporters are confident that the publicity will not damage his political career.
 After all, this is a complicated case.
 The thrice-divorced governor was single at the time he fathered Kara.
-He had already paid $30,000 to Kara’s mother to settle an earlier suit, and Kara had been adopted by her stepfather, who later vanished.
+He had already paid $30,000 to Kara's mother to settle an earlier suit, and Kara had been adopted by her stepfather, who later vanished.
 Another important point in Sundlun's favor, say his supporters, is that the governor has always been forthcoming about his personal life.
-“His frankness and candidness with the people of this state deserve a great deal of respect,” says Julius Michaelson, a friend and former Rhode Island state attorney general.^3^
+"His frankness and candidness with the people of this state deserve a great deal of respect," says Julius Michaelson, a friend and former Rhode Island state attorney general.^3^

 As for the governor, he is reluctant to dwell on the past: "I think the